History and Archives Committee

 Chair: John Laing

 Last but not least, we are working to improve student outcomes through recruiting and placing volunteers to work with the students in our elementary schools.
-If you want to read with a child please contact one of the committee members or the association office.
-Alternatively on-line volunteer application forms can be found at http://educationexcel.org, and selecting the button that says “I want to be a volunteer”
+If you want to read with a child, please contact one of the committee members or the association office, 328-6571.
+Alternatively, on-line volunteer application forms can be found on the RCSD website. https://www.rcsdk12.org/Page/28007

 Chair: Angie Burch

 The Membership Committee’s goal is to represent the 19WCA at neighborhood events and spread the word about the 19WCA, the community-building activities we sponsor, and our mission to continuously improve upon the quality of life in the 19th Ward and the surrounding southwest neighborhoods.
 We are looking for a few 19th Warders who would be willing to attend community events as representatives of the 19WCA with no commitment to attend regular meetings.
 Contact Angie Burch at email@example.com or 338-2621 if you would be interested in supporting the Membership Committee in this way.